 - A guide in Nepal is translators and experienced travel buddy.
 If you are ever in a doubt take a guide with you.

 Nepal is still not very popular and well-documented for much of the world.
-It is very common to hear these kinds of myths as a new traveler to this beautiful country.
+It is very common to hear these kinds of travel myths as a new traveler to this beautiful country.
 Often you can talk with the locals or someone who has been to Nepal and clear your doubts.
 Do your research and know your destination better.
 Nepal is different and amazing for visitors.
 Be here and explore to know better.